 In the second stanza, the poet rejects the pleasure of speaking and indulging in rhetorical or eloquent speeches.
 He calls upon his lips to remain shut.
 By surrendering their power of speech his lips will attain true eloquence.
 Indirectly Hopkins here expresses his resolve not to write any more poetry.
 Writing poetry would be contrary to his chosen path of religion and asceticism.

 Coils, keeps, and teases simple sight.

-In this third stanza of the poem, the poet rejects the pleasure of seeing beautiful sights, urging his eyes to remain tightly close against external sights ad perceiving only ‘the creative energy of God’s mind’.
+In this third stanza of ‘Habit of Perfection’, the poet rejects the pleasure of seeing beautiful sights, urging his eyes to remain tightly close against external sights ad perceiving only ‘the creative energy of God’s mind’.
 All the variegated sights of the world and the entire whirl of material interests simply ensnare and bewilder the beholder’s eyes which should therefore refuse to witness such things.